Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 Frank Dimster and

-Arnata Isozaki, among many others:
+Arnata Isozaki, among many others.
+These often were

 1978 - aka Deconstructivist Open House, designed by Coop Himmelb(l)au.